2026 Curbside Collection Changes

 Currently, most of the collection is done manually, by lifting waste materials and placing them into the collection trucks.
 By switching to cart-based collection, the Region will improve worker safety, operational efficiency, and cut down on waste collection day litter.

-Come see the carts!
+Meet our team and see the carts!

 Woolwich - Woolwich Memorial Centre (24 Snyder Ave.
 S., Elmira)

-Wellesley - Wellesley Township Recreational Complex (1401 Queens Bush Rd, Wellesley)
+Wellesley - Wellesley Township Recreational Complex (1401 Queens Bush Rd., Wellesley)

-Wilmot - Wilmot Recreational Complex (1291 Nafziger Rd, Baden)
+Wilmot - Wilmot Recreational Complex (1291 Nafziger Rd.
+Unit #1, Baden)

-North Dumfries - North Dumfries Community Complex (2958 Greenfield Rd, Ayr)
+North Dumfries - North Dumfries Community Complex (2958 Greenfield Rd., Ayr)

 Region of Waterloo Headquarters - 150 Frederick St., Kitchener